censorship-no-archive/ceno1/ceno-freenet/INSTALL.Bridge.md

    the CENOClient Identity request URI (`USK@7ymlO2uUoGAt9SwDDnDWLCkIkSzaJr5G6etn~vmJxrU,WMeRYMzx2tQHM~O8UWglUmBnjIhp~bh8xue-6g2pmps,AQACAAE/WebOfTrust/0`), set a positive trust score for it (e.g. 75).
-Optionally, set a 0 trust score to the seed identities, if you are not intending to use this node in any other way.
+Optionally, set a 0 trust score to the seed identities, if you are not intending to use this node in any other way; this will stop your node from downloading recursively WoT identities and making score calculations, which demand resources and may slow down the discovery of requests and bundle insertions.
   7. Visit Freemail and login with the new identity and using as password `CENO`.
   8. Build CENOBridge plugins following the
    [building instructions](https://github.com/equalitie/ceno/blob/master/ceno-freenet/README.building.md).